 - Fundraisers – An event that raises money for either your club or for a charitable organization.
 If 100% of the proceeds are being donated to a charitable entity, individuals that help plan the event may receive service hours for the planning done.
 Members may not receive service hours for simply attending a fundraiser for a charitable entity.
 If the proceeds go to the club’s administrative fund, planning done can only be considered as administrative hours.

-- Circle K (CK) – A Kiwanis Family event hosted by a Circle K club.
-For this tag to count, there must be at least two members present from your Circle K club and at least two members present from another Kiwanis Family organization.
-Examples include Key to College, a Circle K general body meeting, etc.
+- Circle K (CK) – A Kiwanis Family event with at least two members present from your Circle K club and at least two members present from another Circle K club.
+Examples include Circle K general body meetings, divisional council meetings.

 - Interclub (IN) – An interclub is any event hosted by another Kiwanis Family club, including Circle K. The following table will illustrate on how to achieve this tag: